status-im/nimbus-eth2/docs/the_nimbus_book/src/keep-updated.md

 As of `v1.4.0`, releases are marked with the following tags:

-`low-urgency`: update at your own convenience, sometime within our normal update cycle of two weeks
+- `low-urgency`: update at your own convenience, sometime within our normal update cycle of two weeks

-`medium-urgency`: may contain an important stability fix, it is better to update sooner rather than later
+- `medium-urgency`: may contain an important stability fix, it is better to update sooner rather than later

-`high-urgency`: update as soon as you can, this is a critical update required for Nimbus to function correctly
+- `high-urgency`: update as soon as you can, this is a critical update required for Nimbus to function correctly

 ## Install a specific version

-*Occassionally you may need to either upgrade or downgrade to a specific version of Nimbus.*
+Occasionally, you may need to either upgrade or downgrade to a specific version of Nimbus.

 Nimbus can safely be downgraded to any version targeting the current hard fork of the chain, unless otherwise noted among the release notes.